-Michael DiMucci studied piano with the late Chester Fruscione of Trenton, New Jersey and further at the Westminster Conservatory of Music in Princeton, NJ, where he also studied pipe organ.
-Mr. DiMucci has played at several RI venues for special events as well as his own concerts and recitals such as Linden Place, Blithewold Mansion, Mount Hope Farm, The Dunes Club and others.
-As a singer, Mr. DiMucci apprenticed at Boheme Opera in Trenton, NJ for two seasons with Maestro Joseph Pucciatti and currently studies voice with RI baritone and Artistic Director of Opera Providence, Rene de la Garza.
-He has performed throughout the New England area in large and small venues for concerts, private recitals, special events and weddings and was a regular guest artist at the University of Rhode Islands Opera Workshop.
-There Mr. DiMucci performed many lead tenor roles including Tamino in The Magic Flute; Nanki-Poo in the Mikado; Ralph Rackstraw in H.M.S.
-Pinafore; Rinuccio in Gianni Schicchi and Matt/Larry in Face On The Barroom Floor.
-Mr. DiMucci also performs in concerts and recitals for Opera Providence as a guest singer.
-Because of his diverse musical background, Michael is at home singing Broadway/Musical Theatre, Opera, classical literature, as well as jazz and the American Songbook.
+DiMucci studied piano with the late Chester Fruscione of Trenton, NJ, and continued his studies at the Westminster Conservatory of Music in Princeton, NJ, where he also studied pipe organ.
+He has played at Linden Place, Blithewold Mansion, the Dunes Club, and many other venues in RI.
+As a singer, he apprenticed at Boehme Opera in Trenton, NJ for two seasons with Maestro Joseph Pucciatti, and studied voice with RI baritone, artistic director of Opera Providence, Rene de la Garza.
+He has performed throughout the New England area in large and small venues for concerts, private recitals, special events, and weddings, and was a regular guest artist, singing lead tenor roles, at the University of Rhode Island’s Opera Workshop.
+He has also performed in concerts and recitals for Opera Providence, the RI Philharmonic, and the annual concert series for the Town of Bristol.
+Because of his diverse musical background, he is at home singing Broadway/musical theatre and opera, as well as jazz and the American Songbook.

 Lincoln, RI 02865